 Yes, you can normally change your package at any time by calling Head Office.
+If you cancel the birth element of your package after your midwife has commenced on call for you, some charges will apply.

 Yes, visits are arranged at a time to suit you.
 Evening and weekend visits often mean that your partner can be more involved and we welcome this.